 I could probably make a whole post about the cultural norms and expectations in Japan, but the best thing to do is go and experience it all for yourself and adapt.
 If you do break a rule it’s okay, the Japanese understand that you are a foreigner and may not know their rules.

-Most Japanese cannot speak English, so it would be in your best benefit to learn a few Japanese words before arriving to Japan.
+Many Japanese cannot speak English well, so it would be in your best benefit to learn a few Japanese words before arriving to Japan.
 Things like Arigato, Konnichiwa (Hello), Arigatō (Thank you), and Hai (Yes) can really go a long way.

 However, a golden tip for traveling to Japan is to learn the word Sumimasen.
 If you can only remember one word in Japan, make it Sumimasen (excuse me), which can be used when calling the waiter over to order your food or bumping into a stranger and many other instances!

-Throughout history, Japan has been a closed off society.
+Throughout history, Japan has been a closed-off society.
 Would you believe that almost 99% of the country is Japanese?
 The result is a unique culture with little Western influence and little English.
 So don’t be surprised if you ask questions or try to converse with people, but don’t receive much of a response.
-It’s not because they are rude, they simply know they can’t speak your language, and you likely can’t speak theirs.
+It’s not because they are rude, they simply know they can’t speak your language, and you likely can’t speak Japanese.